 - Kanda Puffer: I also wore the heck out of this coat this past winter.
 I have it in black and Universal Standard gifted it to me during a promotion.
 I thought it was kind of weird but it totally grew on me.
 I ended up cutting off the ties because they were at an awkward place for my short arms, but without the ties it was worn all the time.
 It's lightweight but super warm and the silhouette is so cool and modern.
 If you do cut off the ties, at least with the black one, take a sharpie to the bit of white lining that shows and it will stay black even when you wash the jacket.
 You can see me wear the jacket in this post.

-I am not paid to write this post (though I will have a paid post on Instagram to promote this sale), I wrote this blog post a PSA as I know it's scary to shop a sample sale when the purchases are final.
+I am not paid to write this post about the Universal Standard sample sale, I wrote this blog post a PSA as I know it's scary to shop a sample sale when the purchases are final.
 Do share your feedback on the Universal Standard sample sale items in the comments to help out other readers, and be sure to stop by the Wardrobe Oxygen Community on Facebook where we often discuss this brand as well as other fashion retailers!
-As a reminder, this sample sale is only through August 2nd and if you use wardrobe_oxygen10 at checkout you will get an additional 10% off your order!